Withholding Verifiable Information: When Is Commitment Payoff Achievable?

+\cref{prop:bipooling-implementable-iff} and \cref{cor:bip_imp_2} might suggest that implementing a commitment solution associated with a bi-pooling partition is relatively simple: one needs only to ensure that no action is recommended more often than revelation proofness allows.
+Indeed, \cite{titova2025persuasion} showed that when a receiver is choosing between two actions, revelation proofness is automatically satisfied.
+When there are three or more actions, however, the restriction imposed by revelation proofness can be substantial.
+We illustrated this in our introductory example with $p = 0.6$.
+In this case, the commitment-optimal bi-pooling partition is given by $B_1 = [0,\frac18], B_2 = [\frac{11}{64},\frac{53}{64}], B_3 = [\frac18,\frac{11}{64}]\cup [\frac{53}{64},1]$.
+Note that in this case the condition in \cref{cor:bip_imp_2} is violated for action $2$, which is nested by action $3$, but $\max B_2 = \frac{53}{64} > \frac34 = \gamma_3$.

-When there are three actions, as pointed out by \cite{gk16}, in the information design problem Sender needs to trade-off between how frequently \(a_1\) and \(a_2\) are taken: inducing \(a_2\) more frequently decreases the frequency that \(a_1\) is taken.
-In \cref{exs}, the gap between \(v(a_1)\) and \(v(a_2)\) is much smaller than the gap between \(v(a_0)\) and \(v(a_1)\), hence it is more profitable to induce more \(a_1\) than \(a_2\).
-Consequently, the unique information design solution recommends \(a_1\) with probability one.
-But then for \(\omega > \gamma_2\), Sender is strictly better off by fully revealing the state, hence the information design solution is not implementable.
+When there are two actions, the sender's sole objective is to maximize the probability that the ``high action'' $2$ is played.
+This in turn suggests that revelation proofness is never an issue: in any state in which action $2$ is played under complete information, there is no reason to recommend action $1$.
+However, when there are three actions, as \cite{gk16} note, the sender in the commitment problem faces a trade-off between inducing actions $2$ and $3$.
+When $\midstep$ is high, the gap between $u_2$ and $u_3$ is significantly smaller than that between $u_1$ and $u_2$, and hence it is more profitable to induce action $2$ more often: to guarantee obedience, recommending action $3$ more often must come with action $1$ being played more frequently.
+Consequently, the unique commitment-optimal partition recommends action $2$ so frequently that $\max B_2 > \gamma_3$.
+In states strictly higher than $\gamma_3$, the sender is strictly better off by fully revealing the state, rendering the commitment solution not implementable.